NORTH CAROLINA STATE UNIVERSITY

 Naomi Glasscock, Adjunct Asst.
 Prof., PhD 2003, North Carolina State U; industrial ergonomics, occupational biomechanics, usability analysis.

-David B. Kaber, PhD 1996, Texas Tech U; cognitive ergonomics, human-automation interaction, human-machine interface design.
+David B. Kaber, PhD 1996, Texas Tech U; human-automation interaction; human-machine interface design; occupational and systems safety engineering.

 Chang Soo Nam, Assoc.
 Prof., PhD 2003, Virginia Tech U; brain-computer interface; cognitive ergonomics; cognitive neuroscience; multi-modal virtual environments; neuroergonomics.